MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/extend-and-develop.md

 1. **Customization using the browser** You can use the browser-based settings SharePoint Online to apply simpler customizations like changing title and logo, updating navigation links, applying a new site theme, changing the contents of a page, or changing views for lists and libraries.
 Browser-based customizations are the easiest customizations to apply, and they require minimal technical expertise.

 2. **Customizations using supported tools and applications** You can use supported SharePoint tools to perform more extensive customizations.
-For example, Office applications like Access 2013, Excel 2013, and Visio 2013 help you create highly dynamic, data-rich pages on your site.
-You can even create a SharePoint app as a no-code solution by using Access 2013.
+For example, Office applications like Access, Excel, and Visio help you create highly dynamic, data-rich pages on your site.
+You can even create a SharePoint app as a no-code solution by using Access.

 3. **Customizations using remote provisioning** In SharePoint Online, you can use custom CSOM code in apps for SharePoint to provision SharePoint site collections, sites, and sub-sites with branding elements.
 This site provisioning pattern is called remote provisioning.